 According to one such study conducted in the Cardiovascular Research Institute in Maastricht in the Netherlands, replacing fat with carbohydrates to prevent cardiovascular disease, long thought of as a solution to this problem, may do more harm than good.
 They also found that fatty acids have been observed to prevent the conditions that lead to cardiovascular disease.

-What is certain, however, is that fish oil is good for those who are recovering from cardiovascular disease, as well as those who have recently suffered from heart attacks.
+What is certain, however, is that fish oil is suitable for those recovering from cardiovascular disease and those who have recently suffered from heart attacks.

 Scientists would like to find a link between fish oil and depression, but this theory has not yet been substantiated.